 The eternal Son of God was the only possible sacrifice for the sin of read more...

-For eight long and intense chapters Paul has been taking us step by step from the utter depravity of all mankind and the eternal consequences of sin, which is alienation from God - to the good news of the amazing gospel of grace, and the final glorious outcome for all who trust in Christ for the remission of sins.
+For eight long and intense chapters, Paul takes us step by step from the utter depravity of all mankind and the eternal consequences of sin, which is alienation from God, to the good news of the amazing gospel of grace and the final glorious outcome for all who trust in Christ for the remission of sins.

-As Paul sets out the truth of the gospel of God he anticipates every single objection that may be formed in the minds read more...
+As Paul sets out the truth of the gospel of God, he anticipates every single objection that may be formed in the minds of wicked read more...

 'Salvation' is an all-inclusive word that covers every aspect of God's deliverance, which comes to us by faith alone.
 Salvation is often an umbrella term and covers justification, forgiveness, sanctification, glorification, redemption, reconciliation, and propitiation.
 Salvation has an impact on issues like adoption, service, imputation, mediation, and the ransom-price paid to save the world.
 And Paul's epistle to the Romans presents us with the most systematic read more...